-forloop.CounterThe value provided is the current iteration count of the loop, which starts from 1 and increments automatically each time.This is like the numbering we use in our daily lives, which is very intuitive and easy to understand.
+forloop.CounterThis provides the current iteration count of the loop, which starts from 1 and automatically increments with each iteration.This is like the numbering we use in our daily lives, very intuitive and easy to understand.

-For example, when displaying a list of articles on a website, if you want to add a serial number to each article,forloop.Counterit can be easily achieved:
+For example, when displaying an article list on a website, if you want to add a serial number to each article,forloop.Counterit can be easily achieved:

 {% for item in archives %}